euhenriquefranca/ignite-lab-reactjs/README.md

 ## 💻 Project

-This project is a web events platform being created during the IGNITE LAB week by Rocketseat.
+This project is a web events platform being created during the Ignite Lab week by Rocketseat.

 ## 💾 Environment Variables